Yokiie/Project54_Eng/readme.txt

 This is an english translation based on the adapted "Project54" ghost from AG36.
 This translation was made entirely by Yokiie (myself).
-This is a fan translation and I have no ties with AG36 or とわ/Towa
+This is a fan translation and I have no ties with AG36 or とわ/Towa !!
+THEY ARE NOT RESPONSIBLE FOR ISSUES WITH DIALOGUES OR TRANSLATIONS, DO NOT CONTACT THEM ABOUT IT !!

 The Ghost「54」's original author is "とわ" (Towa)